Find Relief From Painful, Bothersome Symptoms with TMJ Disorder Treatment

 Research from the University of Pennsylvania School of Dental Medicine examined the existence of TMJD in 24 patients referred to a neurology medical office.
 The goal was to determine the percentage of individuals referred to a neurology center for headaches where TMJD is the foremost cause of pain.
 They discovered that 11 out of the 24 individuals with headaches had TMJD.
 That percentage, nearly fifty percent is viewed as a high proportion when compared to the 15 percent in the general population of TMJD sufferers.

 As proof continues to mount regarding the relationship between headaches and TMJD, patients who feel they have this problem should talk with Dr. Appleton.
-Our staff and doctors have been to advanced training in this treatment.
+Our staff and doctors have been to advanced training in this treatment and can offer care from basic dental bonding to full mouth reconstruction.

 Signs or Symptoms of TMJ